-'''
+- 1. MODIFY TERMINAL TABLES

-1. MODIFY TERMINAL TABLES
+- 2. MODIFY TERMINAL/MODEL CODE CONFIGURATION

-2. MODIFY TERMINAL/MODEL CODE CONFIGURATION
+- 3. LOAD TABLE INTO TERMINAL

-3. LOAD TABLE INTO TERMINAL
+- 2. SELECT OPTION (1, 2, OR 3):

-To end the terminal definition procedure, please go to the following subsection.
+To end the terminal definition procedure, please go to the following section.

 End the Modification Procedure

 You have finished modifying a terminal definition and made the modified terminal table available to Thoroughbred Basic.
 You can end the terminal modification procedure and leave the install utility.